We have all heard about the term Singapore influencer and what they do. But can businesses use them to market your product or services?

 Below is a list of some of the top lifestyle influencers in Singapore:

-Melissa Koh started lifestyle blogging since 2004.
-As a influencer, she has worked with some of the most known lifestyle, beauty and fashion brands on advertorials and that include Tiffany & Co, Swarovski & also Singapore Airelines.
+Melissa Koh started lifestyle blogging in 2004.
+As an influencer, she has worked with some of the most known lifestyle, beauty, and fashion brands on advertorials that including Tiffany & Co, Swarovski & also Singapore Airlines.
 She is also often featured in magazines such as Her World Singapore, ELLE, SHAPE & more.
 She launched her home & lifestyle brand ‘Some Days at Home‘ in 2018, where she curate local brands to sell that she can vouch for.

 Nicole is a Singaporean social media influencer known for sharing her personal life through her blog and other online posts.
 She loves posting updates about different topics, including fashion, beauty tips, and how to deal with relationship troubles.
 Recently, she talked about how couples were dealing with the long-distance relationship caused by the lockdown and compared it to the incidents that happen in the popular South Korean TV drama “Crash Landing On You.”